Punahou School: The school in recent years

 Tuition was $30,480 for the 2023-24 school year, not including student activity fees.
 Tuition does not cover the entire cost of educating a student, and the school's endowment makes up the difference.
 Punahou reported its endowment at $239 million in 2014.
 Although these figures are high among mainland U.S. private schools, Honolulu's Iolani School has a comparable endowment (twice the endowment per pupil), and Kamehameha Schools has a $5 to $9 billion endowment (30 times the endowment per pupil) with a larger physical plant.
 Maui has Seabury Hall, which has twice the endowment per pupil.

 In the class of 2015, three graduates went to Harvard University, three to Princeton University, and two to Yale University, with 22 total at Ivy League colleges.
 Seven attended Swarthmore College, Wellesley College, Amherst College, Tufts University, or Vassar College.
 Four attended Stanford University, two University of California, Berkeley, four Massachusetts Institute of Technology, 16 Boston University, and 12 New York University, with 23 total at University Athletic Association schools.
 Students in that class also chose Texas Christian University, Notre Dame University, Vanderbilt University, Villanova University, Rensselaer Polytechnic Institute, Rochester Institute of Technology, Michigan State University, Northeastern University, Boston College, Olin College of Engineering, Norwich Military College, New York University Shanghai, Erasmus/Rotterdam, Yonsei/S. Korea, Waseda/Japan, and Edinburgh/UK.
 Six were selected for study and training at US military academies.
 Schools throughout California, Washington, Oregon, Colorado, Utah, Arizona, and Nevada are also popular among graduates, and many students choose to attend local schools like the University of Hawaiʻi and Chaminade.

 The class of 2012 had 30 of Hawaii's 70 National Merit Semifinalists.
 The class of 2013 had 20 semifinalists, and five of the state's ten National Merit Scholars.

 Punahou's 33 Presidential Scholars were graduates of the classes of 1964, 1966, 1970, 1971, 1975, 1978 (two), 1979, 1982, 1984 (two members), 1985, 1986 (two), 1991, 1992 (two), 1993, 1995, 1996, 1998, 2001, 2002, 2004 (three), 2005, 2006, 2008, 2011, 2016 (two), 2017, and 2021.

 In 2006, it was ranked the greenest school in America.
 In 2017, Punahou's sports program was ranked second nationally in the MaxPreps Cup standings.

 Punahou's student body is diverse, with student selection based on both academic and non-academic considerations.
 The school is a founding member of the Mastery Transcript Consortium, and uses a competency-based learning framework in some courses.

-A recent study of the class of 1979 showed that 15 had a PhD, 22 had an MD, 39 had a JD, 18 had the MBA, 10 had the DDS, DMD, DVM, or ND (about one quarter of the class reaching terminal degrees).
+A recent study of the class of 1979 showed that 15 had a PhD, 22 had an MD, 39 had a JD, 18 had an MBA, 10 had a DDS, DMD, DVM, or an ND (about one quarter of the class reaching terminal degrees).
 4 were officers in the US armed services.
 12 had degrees from Harvard University, Yale University, or Princeton University, 14 from Stanford University, 17 from University of California, Berkeley, and 26 total from Ivy League colleges.